 Mental health and wellbeing

-Some children and young people may be experiencing feelings of anxiety, stress or low mood as a result of the coronavirus (COVID-19) outbreak.
+Some children and young people may be experiencing feelings of anxiety, stress or low mood as a result of the COVID-19 pandemic.

 Support for children and parents

-Online resources to help you support your child with mental health and wellbeing, including:
+Online resources to help you support your child with mental health and wellbeing, include:

-PHE’s advice and guidance for parents and professionals on supporting children and young people’s mental health and wellbeing includes key actions you can take to support your child.
-It also emphasises the importance of children continuing to remain fit and active and, wherever possible, having the recommended 60 minutes of daily physical activity.
+Public Health England’s (PHE) advice and guidance for parents and professionals on supporting children and young people’s mental health and wellbeing includes actions you can take to support your child and emphasises the importance of taking 60 minutes of daily physical activity.
 Youth Sport Trust and Sport England have advice and support on helping children and young people stay physically active.